CSC690TermProject/In-the-Middle2/README.md

 #### Tasks:
 1) Display location A and B textfields and 'Dine' button asset over GoogleMaps view.
+2) Ask for user location permission.
-2) Implement method that takes in locations A and B and returns the median distance.
+3) Implement method that takes in locations A and B and returns the median distance.
-3) Implement Yelp API.
+4) Implement Yelp API.
-4) Make Yelp TableView with button to go back to Map view.
+5) Make Yelp TableView with button to go back to Map view.
 ##### If there's time:
-5) Make circular thumbnails of three restaurants that appear over the median point in the Map view.
+6) Make circular thumbnails of three restaurants that appear over the median point in the Map view.